blndgs/intents.js/README.md

 Simply provide the source and destination states along with the associated account.

-The `execute()` function will then wrap the intent as an [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) userOp and submit it to the BalloonDogs network.
+The `execute()` function will then wrap the intent as an [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) userOp and submit it to the Borsa network.

 ```typescript
 const solvedHash = await intentBuilder.execute(from, to, account);